-- 1. Explain their roles and responsibilities within the Emergency Medical Services System and the overall Community Health. - 2.
-Discuss with understanding the integrate pathophysiological principles and assessment findings to formulate a field impression and implement the treatment plan for the trauma, medical, neonatal, pediatric, geriatric, diverse, and chronically ill patients and patients with common complaints. - 3.
-Proficiently assess and manage patients in the clinical area and in the field environment based on age, complaint, and pathophysiology. - 4.
-Integrate the complete specified set of skills while in the lab, clinical, and capstone field internship proficiently into the pre-hospital setting. - 5.
-Display the personal behaviors consistent with the professionalism and moral standards associated with a pre-hospital provider. - 6.
-Exhibit the traits of a pre-hospital provider that values and understands the diversity and cultures within their community.
+- Demonstrate an advanced understanding of integrated pathophysiological principles and assessment findings to formulate a field impression and implement the treatment plan for the trauma, medical, neonatal, pediatric, geriatric, diverse, and chronically ill patients and patients with common complaints. - 2.
+Demonstrate personal behaviors consistent with the professionalism and moral standards associated with a pre-hospital provider. - 3.
+Demonstrate understanding of the anatomy and physiology of body systems.